learn-co-curriculum/react-hooks-information-flow-code-along/README.md

 ## How Does Information Flow Between Components?

-We already know, how to use props to pass information _down_ from parent to child.
+We already know how to use props to pass information _down_ from parent to child.
 But how would we do the reverse?
 How might we have a child component send data to its parent component?
 In order to propagate information in the opposite direction, we can send a callback functions _as a prop_ from the parent component to its child.